How to Create a Quick and Easy Summer Barbeque Tablescape

 blue croquet ball, daisies and candles on table

-I love using mason jar glasses.
-They’re perfect for everything from iced tea to summer cocktails and add a little rustic charm to the table.
+Shatterproof is the way to go for outdoor use.
+Acrylic or Tritan glasses work well, but I love Mason jar glasses.
+They’re perfect for everything from iced tea to summer cocktails and add a little rustic charm.

 Cloth napkins feel a little more special (and eco-friendly) than paper.
-Choose colors or patterns that complement your table linens for a cohesive look.
+Choose colors that complement your linens.
+Napkin rings add a decorative touch and keep everything in place if a breeze picks up.

-Pro Tip: If your table is on grass or uneven ground, tuck small wooden shims or folded cardboard under any wobbly table legs to keep everything steady.
+Pro Tip: If your table is on grass or uneven ground, tuck small wooden shims or folded cardboard under any wobbly legs to keep everything steady.

 vintage galvanized bucket of daisies